 Narrow QRS complex tachycardia, without pre-excitation sings. retrograde P waves in red.

-The most frequent one in Wolff-Parkinson-White Syndrome.
+The orthodromic tachycardia is the most frequent tachycardia in Wolff-Parkinson-White syndrome.
 The electrical stimulus goes from the atria to the ventricles through the normal conduction system and returns through the accessory pathway.
-Narrow QRS Tachycardia morphology (if no other alterations are present), no pre-excitation signs are observed.
+It has a narrow QRS tachycardia morphology (if no other alterations are present), no pre-excitation signs are observed.

-The stimulus goes from the atria to the ventricles through the accessory pathway and returns through the normal conduction system.
-Wide QRS rhythmical tachycardia morphology (making it hard to distinguish from Ventricular Tachycardia) due to QRS complexes presenting maximum pre-excitation.
+In this tachycardia, the stimulus goes from the atria to the ventricles through the accessory pathway and returns through the normal conduction system.
+Wide QRS rhythmical tachycardia morphology (making it hard to distinguish from ventricular tachycardia) due to QRS complexes presenting maximum pre-excitation.

-Tachyarrhythmias generated in the atria with no relation to Wolff-Parkinson-White Syndrome (Atrial Fibrillation, Flutter or Atrial Tachycardia), transmitted to the ventricles through the accessory pathway.
-As the pathway lacks the slow conductions properties of the AV node, this can cause critically elevated ventricular frequencies and ensue Ventricular Fibrillation.
+Tachyarrhythmias generated in the atria with no relation with Wolff-Parkinson-White syndrome (atrial fibrillation, atrial flutter or atrial tachycardia), transmitted to the ventricles through the accessory pathway.
+As the pathway lacks the slow conductions properties of the AV node, this can cause critically elevated ventricular frequencies and ensue ventricular fibrillation.

 Its diagnosis has been abandoned as its mechanism has not been electrophysiologically confirmed.
 At present, it is advisable not to use it as diagnosis.

 The Lown-Ganong-Levinge syndrome was described in 1952 and has historically been considered secondary to an accessory pathway connecting the atria with the distal part of the atrioventricular node.

 This causes the stimulus to skip the physiological delay of the AV node and stimulate the bundle of His at an early stage, continuing to the ventricles through the normal conduction system.

 - Normal T wave.